3lpsy/boucanpy/README.md

 ## Developing and Hacking

-The development Docker Compose project uses mounts to mount the correct folders and files onto the "bountydns" and "dns" containers.
+The development Docker Compose project uses mounts to mount the correct folders and files onto the "boucanpy" and "dns" containers.
 In addition, the command uses "--reload" so you can edit the python project on your host and automatically refresh the servers inside the containers.

 The frontend WebUI application is also mounted.
 To setup automatic rebuilding, run the following:

 ```
-$ cd bountydns/webui
+$ cd boucanpy/webui
 $ npm run watch
 ```